 Camillo Golgi discovered certain peculiar ultramicroscopic membranous structures in animal cells which showed complex organization.
 And there were named after him as Golgi complex or Golgi bodies or Golgi membranes.
 But biologists call such structures found in plant cells as dictyosomes.

 Golgi bodies look like a stack of flat membranous sacs of various sizes and dimensions and form a complex.
-The organelles measure 2 mm to 5 mm in size and consists of 6-20 double membranes.
+The organelles measure 2 mm to 5 mm in size and consists of 6-20 double membranes stacked one above the other or side by side.
 They are found in large numbers particularly in secretory tissues like salivary glands, stigmatic surface cells, tapetal cells and glandular tissues of Drosera and other insectivorous plants.
-But other cells contain 2 -5 golgi bodies.
+But other cells contain 2 -5 Golgi bodies.

 Such membrane complexes are associated with SER membranes at the formation face which is slightly convex in its topology called cis Golgi face.
-The other face is called maturation face Tran Golgi face.
-At the formation face smaller membranous sacs are is association with numerous vesicles derived from SER from various directions.
+The other face is called maturation face called Tran Golgi face.
+At the formation face smaller membranous sacs are is association with numerous vesicles derived from SER.
 In fact one can observe a transition from RER to SER and from SER to Golgi vesicles at the formation face.
 The vesicles thus derived from various SER membranes fuse with one another.
 So one finds the proteins that are synthesized on RER ultimately find their way into Golgi membranes at the proximal face.
 Even the lipids that are synthesized in SER and mono or disaccharides accumulated in SER find their way into Golgi membranes.
+Whole lot proteins and enzymes are loaded in ER lumen.
 Formation of vesicles from SER and fusion of them into a flat sac is a continuous process, thus many such sacs are stacked one above the other.
 However, various components like proteins, lipids and carbohydrates are further processed and packed at the peripheral region of membranous sacs which develop into enlarged bulbous structures.
 Once such packaging process is completed, the membranes pinch off vesicles and the membranes disappear at the maturation face.
-Thus one each observes various stages of processing and packaging of different components loaded into vesicles in the complex.
-The membrane flow from SERR to Golgi, fgolgi to SER and among the golgi membranes and from transgolgi to tother region is performed by a variety of transport proteins such as COPs , Clathrins and Adaptor-adaptin proteins.
+Thus one can observe various stages of processing and packaging of different components loaded into vesicles in the complex.
+The membrane flow from SER to Golgi, Golgi to SER retrograde movement and the forward movement is called anterograde movement.
+Movement from trans Golgi to other region is performed by a variety of transport proteins such as COPs Coat Proteins, Clathrins and Adaptor and adaptin proteins.

 Various cellular components are loaded into SER, then transported and processed packed into Golgi membranes before they are released into cytosol as vesicles.
 The problem that still puzzles biologists is that, how different components are sorted out and pack them into asserted groups.
 One of the possible explanations is that as the incoming products are synthesized on a particular set of polysomal complex on RER the proteins should be same.
 Then they are processed and packed into a single vesicle.
 Different components, coming from different SER membranes in from different directions, are separate into different groups at the formation face of the Golgi complex itself; later these are processed and packed into different vesicles.
 The golgi vesicles do contain receptors for specific epitopes, thus each and every transit proteins are recognized and sorted out.